Skip to main content

 Index Insurance Products

-- The Hurricane Insurance Protection—Wind Index (HIP-WI) Endorsement—introduced in early 2020, covers a portion of the deductible of a producer’s underlying crop insurance policy when the county, or a county adjacent to it, is within the area of sustained hurricane-force winds from a named hurricane.
+• The Hurricane Insurance Protection—Wind Index (HIP-WI) Endorsement—introduced in early 2020, covers a portion of the deductible of a producer’s underlying crop insurance policy when the county, or a county adjacent to it, is within the area of sustained hurricane-force winds from a named hurricane.
 HIP-WI coverage can be combined with SCO policies and with STAX policies that are not stand-alone.
-The HIP-WI Endorsement provides coverage for 70 different crops and is available in counties in the vicinity of the Gulf of Mexico and the Atlantic Ocean, as well as Hawaii.
+The HIP-WI Endorsement provides coverage for more than 70 different crops and is available in counties in the vicinity of the Gulf of Mexico and the Atlantic Ocean, as well as Hawaii.
 Beginning with the 2023 crop year, HIP-WI was expanded to include a Tropical Storm Option for damage caused by strong weather systems that are not categorized as hurricanes.
-The option offers coverage for damage caused by named tropical storms, with maximum sustained winds exceeding 34 knots and precipitation exceeding six inches over a four-day period.
+The option offers coverage for damage caused by named tropical storms, with maximum sustained winds exceeding 34 knots and precipitation exceeding 6 inches over a 4-day period.
 Both the wind trigger and precipitation trigger thresholds must be reached for an indemnity to be paid under the Tropical Storm Option.

 Livestock Insurance Plans